 The four-day break is just around the corner folks!
-Every year we promise ourselves that we’re going to be super prepared.
-But more often than not it ends up being a bit of a mad rush to stock up on groceries, and grab those few extra bits and bobs before your trip.
+Every year we promise ourselves that we’ll be super organised.
+More often than not though, it ends up being a bit of a mad rush to stock up on groceries and grab those few extra bits and bobs before we leave…

-If your shelter is brand new to you, pitching it before your trip is really important.
-This will give you plenty of time to understand how everything fits together and check out a how-to video if you get stuck.
-So, by the time your trip rolls around, you’ll be good to go!
+If your shelter is brand new, pitching it before your trip provides an opportunity to understand how the components are assembled, or check out a how-to video if required.
+By the time your trip rolls around, you’ll be good to go!

 Pitching your tent at home gives you the chance to see if there is any damage or bits missing.
 Image: The O’Hara Family

-An Easter camping trip is a great time to go through your repair kit and toolkit and give it a spring clean.
-It’ll give you the chance to check if you used the last of your cable ties, or if your spare poles are the wrong size for your new tent.
+An Easter camping trip is a great time to go through your repair and toolkit, and give it a spring clean.
+While you’re at it – check if you’ve used the last of your cable ties, or if your spare poles are the right size for your new tent.

-This way if you are missing something crucial, you’ve got plenty of time to source spares or replacements in advance to take the pressure off the day before your trip.
+This way, if something crucial is missing, you’ve got plenty of time to source spares or replacements in advance – taking the pressure off the day before your trip.
 Remember to check your first aid kit too!

 If your repair kit has been through the wars, update it before your trip.
 Image: Ben Trewren

-Buying a big-ticket item such as a tent or swag at the last minute can often make you rush through your normal methodical decision-making process.
-If it’s time for an upgrade, then do lots of research beforehand.
-If you’re unsure of anything, you can always give us a call or send us an email for advice.
+Buying a big-ticket item such as a tent or swag at the last minute can often have you rushing your normal methodical, decision-making process.
+If it’s time for an upgrade, research thoroughly before buying.
+If you’re unsure of anything, give us a call or send us an email for advice.
 We’ve updated a few of our Best-Of blogs in time for Easter too, so check out Best Family Camping Tents or Best Camping Swags if you’re curious as to which ones others are buying.
 We wouldn’t want you to end up with a tent that doesn’t suit your lifestyle, so feel free to pick our brains.

-Also be aware of delivery times if picking up new gear.
-Easter is the busiest camping weekend of the year so you might find that you need to allow extra time.
-If it’s down to the wire, it might be best to buy any essentials in-store just to be on the safe side.
+Also, if ordering online, be aware of delivery delays.
+Easter is the busiest camping weekend of the year so you might find you need to allow extra time.
+If it’s down to the wire, buy your essentials instore so you’re guaranteed to have them in your hot little hands by Easter.

-If you forgot to store your self-inflating mat unrolled last time, or you just don’t normally have space – don’t forget to grab it and open it up at least a couple of days before your trip depending on how long it’s been rolled up).
+If you forgot to unroll your self-inflating mat before storing after your last trip away, or you typically don’t have the space – don’t forget to open it up at least a couple of days before your trip (depending on how long it’s been rolled up).
 Check your mat for any leaks and repair damaged areas ahead of time.
 This guide shows just how to do the job!

-Your self-inflating mat should come out of hibernation so that it’s ready to go for your trip.
+Your self-inflating mat should come out of hibernation to ensure it’s ready to go for your trip.
 Image: Sea to Summit

-You don’t want to crawl into your sleeping bag after a long day only to find it smells a little funky, and is filled with mysterious crunchy bits.
+You don’t want to crawl into your sleeping bag after a long day only to find it smells a little funky…and is filled with mysterious crunchy bits.
 Even worse – maybe you didn’t wipe the inside of your icebox or 12V fridge after your last trip, and so are greeted with the stench of decay and some gnarly-looking mould.

-This is why it’s important to clean everything both before and after a trip.
-This saves you trouble when your next trip rolls around.
-It will also ensure that your gear stays in good condition for many more uses and makes for easy preparation ahead of your next trip.
+It’s important to clean everything both before and after a trip.
+This will ensure your gear remains in good condition for many more uses and makes for easy preparation ahead of your next trip.

 Dirty gear is not a great way to start a trip, so give it a wipe down before you go.
 Image: Erin Wescombe

-It’s always wise to bring some extra pegs and guy ropes along.
+It is wise to bring along extra pegs and guy ropes.
 Image: Explore Planet Earth

-Whether you’re chilling out at home in your own backyard, heading to the river, or going camping – we hope you have a fun and safe trip over Easter.
+Be it chilling out at home in your own backyard, heading to the river, or going camping in the bush – we hope you have a fun and safe trip over Easter this year.

-Do you have a trip planned for this Easter, or are you just going to relax at home?
+Do you have a trip planned for Easter this year, or will you be relaxing at home?